Who is it for?

 Students of the BSc Business with Finance course enjoy a wide range of professional placement opportunities in business areas such as finance, marketing and human resource management.

 The practical experience of a professional placement, (typically 9-12 months duration) in addition to strong academic achievement, gives graduates a distinctive edge in the job market.
 Find out more about Work Placements and Summer Internships at Bayes.

 - Warner Bros

-** The fee for your first year of study will be £18,000.
+** The fee for international students commencing study in 2022/23 is £19,500 for each year of study.
 The institution reserves the right to increase your tuition fees annually to take account of the institution's increased costs of delivering educational services.
 The increase will normally be 2% but this is kept under review with reference to the RPI.
 If the institution intends to increase your tuition fees you will be advised of this alongside the published entry fee.

 - Fee waivers may be available for this course

 - Means tested support may be available for 2022/23 entry.
 Find out more about undergraduate funding.